You are here

 Energy Efficiency and Renewable Energy Science and Technology Policy (STP) Fellowships

 The EERE STP Fellowships will serve as the next step in the educational and professional development of leaders in energy efficiency and renewable energy policy, providing an opportunity for scientists and engineers with relevant energy technology experience to participate in policy-related projects at DOE's Office of Energy Efficiency and Renewable Energy in Washington, D.C.
-This program will support the SunShot Initiative by providing support to Fellows interested in research and development of programs to achieve the goal of $1 per watt utility-level installed photovoltaics by 2020.
+This program will support the Solar Energy Technologies Office by providing support to Fellows interested in research and development of programs to achieve the goal of $1 per watt utility-level installed photovoltaics by 2020.

 Oak Ridge Institute for Science and Education (ORISE) Postdoctoral Research Opportunities